Documentation Index

 7. Message Processing and Output Management

-The function implements thread-safe message handling:
+The function implements thread-safe message handling:- Thread-Safe Collection: Uses

-ThreadSafeList<string> to safely collect output from multiple threads
+ThreadSafeList<string>to safely collect output from multiple threads - Periodic Flushing: The

-_flushMessages thread regularly flushes collected output to the task response queue with 1-second intervals
+_flushMessagesthread regularly flushes collected output to the task response queue with 1-second intervals - UTF-8 Decoding: Properly decodes received message data from UTF-8 encoding

 - Message Aggregation: Combines multiple message fragments into coherent output blocks